$48.5

 In this case, we took more than 60 depositions in five different states.
 Because of Stephenson’s tireless advocacy, shortly before the trial was to commence, the defendants settled the case for $48.5 million.

 We provide a free consultation to discuss the details of your accident and determine the best way to move forward.
-You pay nothing unless and until we win, so call us today at (317) 680-2350 for your free, no obligation case evaluation.
+You pay nothing unless and until we win, so call us today at (317) 680-2350 for your free, no-obligation case evaluation.

 Our Big Rig Truck Accident Lawyers Win Big